 • Water, energy and climate governance

-• Sustainability transitions in water and energy sectors
+• Sustainable and just transitions in water and energy sectors

 • Transdisciplinary and comparative research methods